 THE CRUSOE-REITH PLAN COMES APART

-The problem was that no other Ford plant was then capable of handling unitized construction and Wixom did not have the capacity to build Mercurys.
-As a result, the ’58 Lincoln would once again have a stand-alone body and the “Super Mercury,” a crucial part of Jack Reith’s plan to take Mercury upscale, would have to settle for a stretched version of the standard Mercury body.
-Reith protested, but MacPherson, by then Ford’s chief engineer, had more clout.
+As a result, the ’58 Lincoln would once again have a stand-alone body and the so-called “Super Mercury,” a crucial part of Jack Reith’s plan to take Mercury upscale, would have to settle for a stretched version of the standard Mercury body.
+Reith protested, but MacPherson, by then Ford’s vice president of engineering, had more clout.
 The board approved the unitized Lincoln.

-To make matters worse, the Continental Division turned out to be a flop.
-Its first product, the $10,000 Mark II coupe, had been released in November 1955, to mild critical acclaim and meager sales.
+To make matters worse, the Continental Division had turned out to be an expensive flop.
+Its first product, the $10,000 Mark II coupe, had been released in November 1955 to mild critical acclaim and meager sales.
 Although production continued until August 1957, Ford shuttered the division in July 1956 and rolled its operations back into Lincoln’s.
 In November 1956, Edsel inherited the former Continental offices.
 It was not an auspicious omen.

 Reith himself was the next casualty.
-In August, he was fired as general manager of Mercury and Lincoln and Mercury were reintegrated under the leadership of James Nance, formerly the head of Studebaker-Packard.
-The Reith plan was all but dead — its only remnant was the Edsel.
+That August, he was fired as general manager of Mercury and Lincoln and Mercury were reintegrated under the leadership of James Nance, formerly the head of Studebaker-Packard.
+With Reith’s exit, the only significant remnant of the Crusoe-Reith plan was the Edsel.